Trump says US will ‘own’ Gaza in redevelopment plan

 “But at this point, you’ve got to ask yourself if you look at the past year and a half: how much does the international community, including Israel, really care about international law and norms?”

+Ahmed Fouad Alkhatib, a Palestinian-American who is a resident senior fellow at the Atlantic Council, said that Gaza was not a “real estate development project for the United States government to own or take over.”

+“Gaza belongs to the Palestinian people.
+Distracting from the need to initiate political transformation to ensure that Hamas doesn’t remain in control is unnecessary and harmful,” Alkhatib said on X.

-Democratic lawmakers swiftly cast doubt on Trump’s proposal.
+Democratic lawmakers also cast doubt on Trump’s proposal.

 “I have news for you – we aren’t taking over Gaza.
 But the media and the chattering class will focus on it for a few days and Trump will have succeeded in distracting everyone from the real story – the billionaires seizing government to steal from regular people,” Chris Murphy, a Democratic Senator for Connecticut, said on X.